fiatjaf/sublevel/README.md

 ```

 **sublevel** is built on top of [goleveldb](http://godoc.org/github.com/syndtr/goleveldb/leveldb) and supports most methods from there (not all, but in most cases everything you'll need).

-## Notice

-This is still aplha software.
-Mainly, features like batch writes accross different sublevels are yet to be implemented (and we accept PRs or suggestions on the best syntax and methods to do that).